miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Improved Barabus' hack position and made PCs accessable afterwards.
 Released the trapped elevator guard and fixed wrong aura of Barabus.
 Added emergency doorcode and fixed laser beams error after loading.
-Made Barabus leave with you and not be breaking out all on his own.
+Made Barabus leave with you and made him turn off Potence more often.
 Improved crossguy reaction, test timing, door speed and ignitions.
 Repaired auto-locking door, stuck fanblades and teleporting SWAT.
 Removed disciplines when talking to the Mandarin at Fu Syndicate.